 The input sources for assignable insert returns can be patched, moved and removed on the I/O - Input screen, by selecting "Assignable Inserts" from the list of Input Views.
-The Output ports connected to the insert send can also be seen on this screen.
+The output ports connected to the insert send can also be seen on this screen.
 These are set up on the I/O - Output screen.

-Once this is done, the inserts can be patched to any channel or group using either the I/O - INSERT screen or the selection controls in the Input/Output section of the control surface.
+Once this is done, the inserts can be patched to any channel or group using either the I/O - Insert screen or the selection controls in the Input/Output section of the control surface.

-Once an insert is connected to a channel or group, it is switched into its path using the IN and PRE FDR buttons in the Input/ Output section.
+Once an insert is connected to a channel or group, it is switched into its path using the IN and PRE FDR buttons in the Input/ Output section of the control surface.